How to Respond to an Interview Request: Expert Tips + Email Templates

 +1-999-000-0000

-How to respond to an interview request on the phone?
+How do I respond to an interview request on the phone?

 Sometimes the hiring manager will call you on the phone prior to sending an interview request email.
 They might not only invite you to an interview, but also conduct a quick phone screening first, asking questions about your experience, skills, and achievements.